 Statistics Can Be Helpful in Proving an Employer’s Discriminatory Intent

 To prove that his or her employer acted with discriminatory intent in connection with a RIF, an employee can rely on different types of evidence, including statistics.
 For example, statistics may show that an employer disproportionately terminated employees 40 years old or older compared to the number of younger employees terminated.
-If the statistical disparity or imbalance is big enough, a court may infer that the RIF was discriminatory.
+If the statistical disparity or imbalance is big enough, a court may infer that the RIF or layoff was discriminatory.

-It may be difficult for an employee to learn who else was terminated in a RIF and, prior to litigation, difficult to obtain the data necessary to generate statistics that could be helpful in proving that an employer acted with discriminatory intent.
+It may be difficult for an employee to learn who else was terminated in a RIF or mass layoff and, prior to litigation, difficult to obtain the data necessary to generate statistics that could be helpful in proving that an employer acted with discriminatory intent.
 However, if an employer offers to provide severance compensation to employees 40 years old or older who were terminated as part of a RIF and the severance compensation is contingent upon the employees waiving their right to sue for age discrimination, then the Older Workers Benefits Protection Act (“OWBPA”) requires that the employer provide the affected employees with the following information: